manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_03_Lab3_Ex1_AttackSim_Phishing_attack.md

 11. Switch back to LON-CL1.

-12. In your browser session where you are logged in as Holly Dickson, if you are still on the **Attack details** page, then scroll down to the **Attack History** section under **Credential Harvest** section and select the **Refresh** button.
-It should display details on your phishing attack.
-Select the right arrow to view the report on the phishing attack. <br/>
+12. In your browser session where you are logged in as Holly Dickson, you should still be on the **Attack simulation training** page.
+If the **PhishingTest1** simulation does not appear in the **Recent Simulations** list, select the **Refresh** icon to the left of the URL on the address bar.
+The **PhishingTest1** simulation should now appear.
+Select the **PhishingTest1** simulation to view the details on this simulation.

-	 **Note:** If you were instead back on the **Attack simulator** page, then in the **Credential Harvest** section, below the **Attack Completed** message, select **View Report**.

-13. On the **Report** page, review the report for the phishing campaign that you completed.
-Note the date and time of the report.
-If you had run a previous simulation, it sometimes take 60 minutes to update this report information with the details from the current simulation that you just ran.
-If this occurs, refresh the page after a few minutes.
-Review the information on the page and note the results after having selected the spear phishing URL in the email that was sent to Lynne Robbins earlier in this task.
+13. A **PhishingTest1** page should appear.
+Review all the information collected for this simulated attack.
+When you're finished, select the **X** in the upper right hand corner of the window to close it.

 14. Leave your browser open in LON-CL1 and do not close any of the tabs.